ZennithYattare/automateUBPX/README.md

 <!-- @format -->
+**You need to accomplish the Privacy Notice or mark it as complete first before running this.**

 **For the best chance of running without bugs/issues, don't run this script while you are on a Test.
 It should work for the most part...**

 # automateUBPX for UBP Xcellerator Courses